yabtronix/PROC-OBSERVER-BLE/README.md

 # PROC-OBSERVER-BLE
-This program implements OBSERVEr on cypress PROC BLE
+This program implements OBSERVER on cypress PROC BLE